hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 They wanted to describe the quantum-mechanical wavefunction $\Psi$ of the *whole universe*, using something called the Wheeler-de Witt equation, which makes no reference to time.
-I'm not sure their proposal satisfies my wishlist, but I might write about the paper in more detail some time, partly to motivate myself to understand it better.
+I'm not sure their proposal satisfies all the points on my wishlist, but I wil set myself the homework of writing about the paper in more detail some time to understand it better and see how well it does.
+In fairness, Hawking was motivated by a different temporal problem, namely the awkwardness of the big bang.

 #### Conclusion